 METALLIC CAR PAINT COLORS

-Metallic car paint colors vary widely in color, and sparkle effect, offering a broad range of colors to suit most car paint enthusiasts.
+Metallic car paint colors vary widely in color, and sparkle effect, offering a broad range of colors to suit most automotive paint enthusiasts.
 If you’ve been looking for high-quality, custom metallic auto paint, then we most likely have a color you’ll like.
 In fact, we’ve listed our most popular colors below for you to view.
 If you like one of them, click on the image and it will take you to a more detailed page about that specific paint color.

 Understanding Metallic Car Paint Colors

-Metallic paint is made when finely ground aluminum is added to pigmented and un-pigmented paints.
+Metallic automotive paint is made when finely ground aluminum is added to pigmented and un-pigmented paints.
 The aluminum particles provide a sparkle that ranges in size, brightness, and sometimes color depending on the manner in which the aluminum is ground, refined, and modified.
 Combining this with a wide range of semi-transparent and transparent pigments can produce countless color combinations.

 Metallic pigments, which are finely ground aluminum particles, commonly range in particle size from 5-50 micrometers.
 Generally the larger the particle the more sparkle or “coarse” the sparkle becomes while smaller particles tend to be described as “finer”.
 The manner in which the aluminum is ground and refined plays a big role in how it appears in paint applications.
 Conventional metallic production techniques that prevailed for 50+ years yielded a flake that when viewed under a microscope was seen to look like a “corn flake” with jagged edges and rough surfaces.
 Today more modern production techniques yield particles that are generally more polished and smooth and are said to be “silver dollar” like in appearance.
-The more modern silver dollar metallic flakes result in brighter and higher chroma colors that has lead to a resurgence in metallic color in the automotive market place.
-Silver colors have especially benefited from advancements in metallic flake chemistry and have become a dominant global color group in automotive colors stylings.
-Unique metallic pigment effects have also been created by using finely ground aluminum and then coating the aluminum particles with inorganic coatings that give the metallic particle a colored sparkle rather the standard silver sparkle.
-These colored sparkles combined with transparent and semi transparent pigments create unique metallic colors that are said to have more color depth than using typical metallic pigments.
+The more modern silver dollar metallic flakes result in brighter and higher chroma colors that have led to a resurgence in metallic color in the automotive marketplace.
+Silver colors have especially benefited from advancements in metallic flake chemistry and have become a dominant global color group in automotive color stylings.
+Unique metallic pigment effects have also been created by using finely ground aluminum and then coating the aluminum particles with inorganic coatings that give the metallic particle a colored sparkle rather than the standard silver sparkle.
+These colored sparkles combined with transparent and semi-transparent pigments create unique metallic colors that are said to have more color depth than using typical metallic pigments.